gtankha/employment-app/README.md

   <a name="tests"></a>
   ## 6. Test

   Validation is perfomed to ensure that data is not empty.
-Additionally, only authenticated users can access functions such as add comment, add/edit/delete blogs and logout.
+Additionally, only authenticated users can access functions such as addding interests, add/edit/delete jobs/userdata and logout.

   <a name="questions"></a>
   ## 7. Questions